Open Data Hub logo

 2. On the Administration tab, perform the following actions:

-5. Click Start server.
+5. Click Start workbench.

 After the server starts, you see one of the following behaviors: